VzxPLnHqr/discreet-physical-delivery-protocol/README.md

 [3] https://lists.linuxfoundation.org/pipermail/lightning-dev/2021-February/002958.html

+[4] Here's a "thought piece modeled after a scientific publication from the year 2030" regarding private delivery networks.
+It presents some similar ideas: [thought piece](https://www.media.mit.edu/posts/nomadic-systems/) (thanks to @mmalmi for contributing the link)

 ### Other attempts

 [4] https://medium.com/paket-global -- this project seems to have gone dark.
 From what we gather, they were attempting to do it more on-chain (not using bitcoin or lightning).